ultrahorizon/UH-VPN-Docs/terms.md

 We will strive to prevent interruptions to the Site and Services.
 However, these are provided on an “as-is” and “as-available” basis, and we do not warrant, either expressly or by implication, the accuracy of any materials or information provided through the Site or Service, or their suitability for any particular purpose.
 We expressly disclaim all warranties of any kind, whether express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose, or non-infringement.
 We do not make any warranty that the Services will meet your requirements, or that it will be uninterrupted, timely, secure, or error-free, or that defects, if any, will be corrected.
 You acknowledge that you access the Site and Services at your sole risk and discretion.

-UH Enterprise service coverage, latency, and overall service quality may vary.
+UH VPN service coverage, latency, and overall service quality may vary.
 Ultra Horizon will attempt to make the Service available at all times.
 However, the Service may be subject to unavailability for a variety of factors beyond our control, including but not limited to emergencies; third-party-service failures; or transmission, equipment, or network problems or limitations, interference, or signal strength; and may be interrupted, refused, limited, or curtailed.
 We are not responsible for data, messages, or pages lost, not delivered, delayed, or misdirected because of interruptions or performance issues with the Service, communications services, or networks.
-We may impose usage or Service limits, suspend Service, terminate UH Enterprise accounts, or block certain kinds of usage in our sole discretion to protect Subscribers or the Service.
+We may impose usage or Service limits, suspend Service, terminate UH VPN accounts, or block certain kinds of usage in our sole discretion to protect Subscribers or the Service.
 The accuracy and timeliness of data received is not guaranteed; delays or omissions may occur.

 Ultra Horizon reserves the right to investigate matters we consider to be violations of these Terms.
 We may, but are not obligated to, in our sole discretion and without notice, remove, block, filter, or restrict by any means any materials or information that we consider to be actual or potential violations of the restrictions set forth in these Terms, and any other activities that may subject Ultra Horizon or our customers to liability.
 Ultra Horizon disclaims any and all liability for any failure on our part to prevent such materials or information from being transmitted over the Service and/or into your computing device.